-148. To limit the severity of fire, a building may be divided into different fire-resisting compartments by fire-resisting doors, walls and floors which will provide a physical barrier to a fire.
+180. To limit the severity of fire, a building may be divided into different fire-resisting compartments by fire-resisting doors, walls and floors which will provide a physical barrier to a fire.
 The intention is to confine the fire to the compartment of origin, avoiding the spread of fire, products of combustion, smoke, heat and toxic gases.
+Similar principles should be applied to a range of tented (or similar) structures.

-- 149. The life safety objectives of fire compartmentation may be to: - Reduce the number of occupants who may be immediately at risk; - Reduce the travel distance for persons escaping; - Restrict the size and growth of fire to facilitate persons escaping; and/or - Protect occupants where there may be continued occupation of premises such as where there is a phased evacuation strategy. - 150.
+- 181. The life safety objectives of fire compartmentation may be to: - Reduce the number of occupants who may be immediately at risk; - Reduce the travel distance for persons escaping; - Restrict the size and growth of fire to facilitate persons escaping; and/or - Protect occupants where there may be continued occupation of premises such as where there is critical use or a phased evacuation strategy. - 182.
 Technical Annexe 13.1 contains benchmarks against which existing provision can be compared.